How to avoid switchtasking

 While multi-screening may only affect your enjoyment of a movie or TV show, developing a similar practice in your work can seriously impact your productivity.
 We often think we’re multitasking when we’re actually switchtasking.

-Based on our webinar with Dave Crenshaw, learn what switchtasking is and why avoiding switchtasking at work can help reinvent the way you manage your time.
+We sat down with Dave Crenshaw to find out.
+Learn what switchtasking is and why avoiding switchtasking at work can help reinvent the way you manage your time.

 What is switchtasking and how does it impact productivity?